mildbyte/minesweeper-sweeper/README.md

 Usage
 -----

-It doesn't exactly have an interface yet.
-Use `parseBoard` to convert a string of characters to a list of cell states ("." - unrevealed, "F" - flagged, digit - revealed with a number of mines (0 for empty cell)), then `listArray (startcoords, endcoords) $ parseBoard` to create the array.
-Then feed it to `solveBoard`.
+Launch the compiled executable (or the main function), enter the width and the height of the field (separated with a new line), then width * height characters representing the state of each cell ("." - unrevealed, "F" - flagged, digit - revealed with a number of mines (0 for empty cell)).
+You will get a list of positions of mines and safecells.

 How does it work
 ----------------